walmartlabs/bolt/packages/bolt-standard-flux/README.md

-# bolt-standard-flux
+# standard-flux

 An electrode standard configuration and task for building application.

-Meant to be used with `electrode-bolt` [WalmartReact/electrode-bolt](https://github.com/walmartreact/electrode-bolt)
+Meant to be used with `bolt` [WalmartReact/bolt](https://github.com/walmartreact/electrode-bolt)

 ## Usage

-Within your project directory where `electrode-bolt` is also a dependency:
+Within your project directory where `bolt` is also a dependency:

 ```
 $ npm install bolt-standard-flux